-Applications for summer internships open in February 2023.
-Check back for updates.
-Summer internships are paid, full-time opportunities ($16 per hour, 35 hours per week).
+Applications for summer internships open on February 1, 2023, and are due by March 5, 2023, at 11:59 pm.
+Summer internships are paid, full-time opportunities ($17 per hour, 35 hours per week).
 In addition to working in your department, interns must attend seminars every Tuesday, 9:30 am–5:30 pm.

 Fall 2023 Semester Internships

 September 22–December 1, 2023

 Applications for fall internships open in June 2023.
 Check back for updates.
 Spring and fall internships are paid, part-time opportunities ($17 per hour, 18 hours per week).
 In addition to working in your department, interns must attend seminars every Tuesday, 9:30 am–12:30 pm.